MekhalaSaxena97/agile-ba-sprint-showcase/06-to-be-process-map/README.md

-# 🟢 TO-BE Process Map — Future State Optimization
+# 🟢 TO-BE Process Map - Future State Optimization

-This folder contains the optimized future-state workflow modeled to remove customer drop-off friction, bypass heavy manual compliance verification, and reduce user drop-offs to ≤10%[cite: 1].
+## 🚀 The Art of Re-Engineering (Designing the Fix)
+If an AS-IS process map is a crime scene investigation, a TO-BE process map is the architectural blueprint for the rebuild.
+Identifying a business bottleneck is only half the battle; the real mastery lies in architecting the structural escape route.
+This blueprint isn't an idealistic wish list—it is an engineering blueprint designed to ruthlessly eliminate friction, automate regulatory compliance, and drop onboarding churn below our 10% target[cite: 1].

+By re-engineering the touchpoints across the Customer, System, and Compliance swimlanes, this future-state workflow systematically replaces dead-ends with intelligent self-correcting feedback loops.
+It transforms verification from an administrative barrier into a competitive product advantage.

+---

 ### 🖼️ Visual Process Map
 ![NedBank TO-BE Process Map](NedBank_TO-BE%20Process%20Map.drawio.png)